PrefectHQ/prefect/docs/tutorial/workers.md

   schedule: null
 ```

-To register this update to the deployment with Prefect's API, run:
+To register this update to your deployment's parameters with Prefect's API, run:

 ```bash
 prefect deploy --name my-deployment